Nonye2K3/chia/Beginners-Guide.md

 Once a hash is used from a plot-- does it need to be deleted.
 Answer-- no-- an example is , a plot has 300,000 hashes that the user created.
 If one is used, there are enough to last an estimated 5 years.

+New version
+The new RC2 version is a new blockchain-- prior coins are erased.
+Its all test chia coins right now anyway.
+It may take 4-10 hrs to sync-- just let it run--  there may be multiple other revisions coming example 1 per week until final.

 Everyone is very helpful to answer questions.
 The group does ask for questions to be in the selected chat room.
 Beginner questions in Beginner etc